mxlang/dotx/README.md

     destination: "$HOME/.bashrc"
   - source: "/.config/nvim"
     destination: "$HOME/.config/nvim"
+scripts:
+  init:
+    - setup.sh
+    - scripts/bootstrap.sh
 ```

 This file is automatically updated when you add new dotfiles using the `add` command.
+You can manually add scripts to the init property these scripts will be executed every time you run `dotx sync init`.

 ## How It Works